google/docsy/content/en/docs/Organizing/_index.md

 linkTitle: "Organizing Your Content"
 weight: 9
 description: >
-  This section provides some optional guidance and recommendations on how to organize your documentation site.
+  Optional guidance and recommendations on how to organize your documentation site.
 ---

 If you have a look at our example site, you'll see that we've organized the Documentation section into a number of subsections, each with some recommendations about what you might put in that section.